dice-cyfronet/redirus/README.md

 ## Ruby

-You can use ruby installed by ruby version managers such as (RVM)[http://rvm.io/] or (rbenv)[https://github.com/sstephenson/rbenv] or install it glabaly from the sources.
-Bellow global ruby installation will be presented.
+You can use ruby installed by ruby version managers such as [RVM](http://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv), or install it globally from sources.
+The following manual presents global installation.

 Remove the old Ruby 1.8 if present